Chimoney/Chimoney-SpaceYaTech-Hackathon/README.md

 ## Submission of Project

-You are required to submit your final project as a ReadME link with the following information:
+You are required to Create a Pull Request with your ReadME link to the submissions folder here.
+The ReadME should contain the following information:
 1. A brief write up of your project, the problem it solves and the solution you created.
-Also include the names of your team mates.
+Also include the names of your team mates and team name.
 2. A link to your GitHub’s repository containing your project
 3. At least 2 positive or negative experiences you had while implementing Chimoney’s API